-PSS70000 - The engine generator set consists of a Ford Industrial, eight cylinder, liquid cooled engine equipped to run on L.P./N.G. fuel.
-The engine operates at 1800 rpm and frequency regulation is maintained by the engine governor within .5 cycles variation, from no load to rated load.
-The 70,000 watt (70kW) generator is a single bearing, direct drive, rotating field design.
+PSS40LS - The engine generator set consists of a GM 4.3L ,V-6 Industrial, liquid cooled engine equipped to run on L.P./N.G. fuel.
+The engine operates at 1800 rpm and frequency regulation is maintained by the engine governor within .5 cycles variation, no load to rated load.
+The 40,000 watt (40kW) generator is a single bearing, direct drive, rotating field design.
 The generator is connected to the engine flywheel via flexible drive disks.
 The engine generator is mounted in a drip proof enclosure for outside installation.
 Connection boxes are provided to all customer connections (both AC output and DC control).
 A customer supplied 12 Volt, 650 CCA (BCI group 24) battery is required to complete the installation.
-Engine operation is controlled by an Electronic Engine Control Module (E.C.M.) mounted in the engine generator enclosure.
-The E.C.M. is equipped standard with a 10 second start delay, 3 minute cool down delay and cycle cranking, featuring 5 cycles of 12 seconds on/12 seconds off.
+Engine operation is controlled by an Digital Genset Controller (DGC) mounted in the engine generator enclosure.